 Decorate: another lime, a bit of whipped cream, a flake or chocolate sprinkles.

 Then, grate the skin of the limes, then cut them in half and juice them.
-Put into bowl of mixer with the cream and condensed milk and whisk until the mixture is thick and creamy.
+Put the zest and juice into bowl of mixer with the unwhipped cream and condensed milk and whisk until the mixture is thick and creamy.
 It will set more in the fridge though.
 If you overbeat you get something the consistency of cottage cheese, I learned this the hard way.

 When it’s done take the base from the fridge and pour the limey-creamy mixture on top and smooth it out, then put back in the fridge for at least an hour but possible overnight.